Baahubali (franchise)

-Production

 Development

+Films

 In February 2011, S. S. Rajamouli announced that his next film would star Telugu actor Prabhas.
 In January 2013, he announced that the working title was Baahubali, though it would later be finalised.
 P. M. Satheesh stated that much effort was taken to keep the recording free of anachronistic sounds of modern machinery.
 Prabhas, Rana and Anushka practiced sword fighting, while Prabhas and Rana learned horse riding.
 It was later decided to make it a two part film which would release by 2015.
 On why the film was split into two parts, Rajamouli said, "The story, about two warring brothers for a kingdom, is so big that one film is not enough.
 We tried but we were losing some of the emotional quotient hence the second release after a gap of 10 months."
 Tamil lyricist Madhan Karky was selected to write the dialogues for the Tamil version.
 He said that his dialogues would be along the lines of yesteryear epic historical movies like Manohara (1954) and Nadodi Mannan (1958) and that they would be in chaste Tamil.
 The film's action sequences were choreographed by Peter Hein who stated that efforts were being made to keep the visuals as a period film.
 For a particular action sequence, Peter Hein had to handle around 2000 stuntmen and elephants.
 K. K. Senthil Kumar was selected to handle the film's cinematography.
 Director S.S.Rajamouli said that he was inspired from epic Mahabharata in making Baahubali.
 The story of Baahubali: The Beginning and Baahubali: The Conclusion is set in Mahishmati kingdom.